AU Brain Camp – July 16-21, 2023

 Not many people have seen their own brain, much less studied their brain.
-However, high school students will have the opportunity of a lifetime this summer when the Department of Psychology in the College of Liberal Arts hosts their third annual Auburn University Brain Camp.
+However, high school students will have the opportunity of a lifetime this summer when the Department of Psychological Sciences in the College of Liberal Arts hosts their annual Auburn University Brain Camp.

 Brain Camp is a fun, interactive camp for young leaders who are rising juniors and seniors in high school, or about to enter their freshman year of college to get hands-on experience using advanced technology and to learn from distinguished professors in the field of neuroscience.
-Students will be led by two faculty members in the Department of Psychology—Jeff Katz, Ph.D.
-(Alumni Professor), and Jennifer Robinson, Ph.D.
-(Assistant Professor)—and Auburn High School Psychology teacher, Ms. Kathy Dodgen.
+Students will be led by two faculty members in the Department of Psychological Sciences – Jeff Katz, Ph.D.
+(Mike and Leann Rowe Endowed Professor), and Jen Robinson, Ph.D., (Alumni Professor), and high school psychology teacher, Ms. Kathy Dodgen.

-Students will practice different techniques used by neuroscientists, such as Diffusion Tensor Imaging (DTI), which shows the brain’s neural tracks and assists in constructing 3-D replicas of the brain.
+Students will practice different techniques used by neuroscientists, such as Diffusion Tensor Imaging (DTI), which allows for the mapping of the brain’s neural tracks and assists in constructing 3-D replicas of the brain.
 The most memorable experience will be an introduction to functional magnetic resonance imaging (fMRI).
-The Department of Psychology partners with the Auburn University MRI Research Center (AUMRIRC) to give each student* the chance to have their brain scanned.
+The Department of Psychological Sciences partners with the Auburn University MRI Research Center to give each student* the chance to have their brain scanned.
 Students who participate in the scanning will have a chance to map their own brain!

 Camp participants will experience campus-life while residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
 Campers will have 24/7 counselor supervision.

 Campers will reside in the Hill Dormitories.
 They are designed in suites consisting of two double-occupancy rooms connected by a bathroom.